cparedes/redbluemagenta-new/_drafts/bootstrapping-chef-server-on-centos-5.markdown

 ...
 </code></pre>

-I don't recommend doing this however, and the issue is properly fixed in subsequent versions of Ruby.
+I don't recommend doing this however, given that the issue is properly fixed in subsequent versions of Ruby and that Chef is only officially supported on Ruby 1.8.7 and above.

 After getting REE 1.8.7 installed, you'll now want to install the rubygems associated with the whole set of Chef packages.